7 Remedies for Jaw Pain

 Jaw pain can be a real struggle!
-Some of our most important and frequent activities require the use of our jaw – talking, eating, yawning and facial expression to name a few.
-I see many patients in the clinic for this issue so I thought it would be beneficial to discuss seven remedies or helpful tips to get started if you’re experiencing jaw pain.
+Some of our most important and frequent activities require the use of our jaw.
+This includes talking, eating, yawning and facial expression, just to name a few.
+I see many patients in the clinic for this issue, so let’s discuss seven remedies and helpful tips to help if you’re experiencing jaw pain.

 What is the TMJ?

 Our jaw is synonymous with the term temporomandibular joint (TMJ).
 It is the joint between the skull (temporal bone) and our lower jawbone (the mandible) on either side of the face.
 Within these joints lie small discs that protect the bony surfaces and allow for smooth movement.
 Sometimes, when this disc shifts, it can cause popping or clicking.
 If it becomes stuck, the disc may cause locking of the jaw.

 TMJ dysfunction can cause pain and tenderness in the jaw or cheek, tension in the neck, headaches, difficulty opening or closing your mouth, and clicking or locking in your jaw.

 – Poor posture

 – Increased stress

 - Self-release of the masseter muscle: This is one of the key “clenching” muscles in the side of your cheek.
 To release your muscle, use your finger or knuckle to apply pressure from your cheekbone.
 Angle down towards your jawline, simultaneously opening your mouth slowly.
 Alternatively, massage the muscles just in front of your ear in small, circular motions for relief.